Romantic Getaway at The Oasis at Death Valley

 After dinner, find a spot away from the lights and look up at the Milky Way and a brilliant sky twinkling with countless stars — there’s nothing more romantic.
 In 2013, Death Valley National Park earned recognition as a Gold Tier Dark Sky National Park by the International Dark Sky Association.
 During winter and spring rangers lead stargazing events using high-powered telescopes.
 Information: 760-786-2345; oasisatdeathvalley.com/plan/stargazing

-For information and reservations at Furnace Creek Resort, visit oasisatdeathvalley.com/ or call 800-236-7916.
+For information and reservations at The Oasis at Death Valley, visit oasisatdeathvalley.com/ or call 800-236-7916.

 Written by: Matt Jaffe